Start page

 Ancient Greeks and Italics in East Europe

 Using the graphic-analytical method, the ancestral home of the Proto-Greeks was localized in the ethno-producing area between the Lower Berezina, Dnieper, Pripyat, and Sluch Rivers.
-Under the pressure of Germanic tribes, which area of was beyond the Sluch (lt of the Pripyat), as well as, obviously, for other reasons, during the "First Great Migrations" the Greeks started moving in search of new places of settlement.
+Under the pressure of Germanic tribes, which area was beyond the Sluch (lt of the Pripyat), as well as, obviously, for other reasons, during the "First Great Migrations" the Greeks started moving in search of new places of settlement.
 Undoubtedly migrants used the waterway along the Dnieper, moving to the Black Sea and along its shores to the mouth of the Danube.
 A further way to the Peloponnese came up the Danube and then through the Balkans.

 Right: Bilsk hillfort

 On the other hand, Herodotus, describing the wooden town of Gelonos in the land of Budinoi, wrote that it was inhabited by the Budinoi and Gelonians.
-Gelonos is associated with Bilski hillfort on the Vorskla River and Budinoi are identified confidently by historians confidently with Mordvins that left many traces in place names on the banks of the Vorskla, Sula, and Psel rivers.
+Gelonos is associated with Bilski hillfort on the Vorskla River and Budinoi are identified confidently by historians with Mordvins that left many traces in place names on the banks of the Vorskla, Sula, and Psel rivers.
 Describing the inhabitants of Gelonos, Herodotus wrote: "…the Gelonians are originally Hellenes, and they removed from the trading stations on the coast and settled among the Budinoi; and they use partly the Scythian language and partly the Hellenic" (HERODOTUS.
 Book 4: 108).

 The reasons for relocation could not exist, therefore because M.I.
 Artamonov, tying Gelonos with Bilski hillfort, pointed out that the reason for Herodotus identifying Gelonos residents with the Greeks was only harmony "Gelonians – Hellenes" (ARTAMONOV M.I., 1974: 93) and considered Gelonians as one of the Scythian tribes.
-However, there are also striking similarities between the name of the city of Gelonos and the name of Gilan Province in Iran, populated by a people speaking the Gilaki language.
-Exploring kinship of Iranian languages (see the section Iranian Tribes in the Eastern Europe at the Bronze Age), we localized the area of the formation of the Gilaki language between the upper reaches of the Seversky Donets River and the Oskol, that is, literally next to Gelon.
-Some Greek-Gilaki lexical parallels suggest the possibility of contacts Gilanians with Greeks:
+However, there are also striking similarities between the name of the city of Gelonos and the name of Gilan Province in Iran, populated by people speaking the Gilaki language.
+Exploring kinship of Iranian languages (see the section Iranian Tribes in Eastern Europe at the Bronze Age), we localized the area of the formation of the Gilaki language between the upper reaches of the Seversky Donets River and the Oskol, that is, literally next to Gelon.
+Some Greek-Gilaki lexical parallels suggest the possibility of contact Gilanians with Greeks:

 Gr. κορη "a girl" – Gil. kor"a girl";